Jackson begged for help sleeping, doctor told police

-LOS ANGELES Michael Jackson's doctor told police he left the "Thriller" singer for about two minutes after giving him the anesthetic propofol for sleep and returned to find Jackson no longer breathing.
+LOS ANGELES Michael Jackson's doctor told police he left the "Thriller" singer for about two minutes after giving him the anaesthetic propofol for sleep and returned to find Jackson no longer breathing.

 In a dramatic audio recording of Dr. Conrad Murray's police interview two days after Jackson's June 25, 2009 death, the physician also said that the singer had begged him for hours to help him sleep that night.